Polio: LASG to immunise children aged 0-5

-In response to the discovery of environmental Polio Virus strains in Lagos State, the Lagos State Government will embark on House to House polio Immunisation for all children aged 0-five years, irrespective of the previous immunisation status.

-The government said the move would help prevent poliomyelitis that might result in paralysis of the limbs.

-Mrs Modupe Owojuyigbe, Director, Health Education, Lagos State Primary Healthcare Board, in Lagos on Friday, said that the exercise was scheduled for May 11 to May 14.
+Mrs Modupe Owojuyigbe, Director, Health Education, Lagos State Primary Healthcare Board, disclosed in Lagos on Friday, that the exercise was scheduled for May 11 to May 14.

+Owojuyigbe said the move was in response to the discovery of environmental Polio Virus strains in Lagos State, and to help prevent poliomyelitis that might result in paralysis of the limbs.

 She said “Polio immunisation is free, it is safe, it is painless and it is effective.